PacLII Home | Databases | WorldLII | Search | Feedback

 Because the parties in this appeal have presented their cases on the basis that the MOU is a valid agreement it is not necessary for the Court of Appeal to rule on these issues, but it is important that we mention them so that this Judgment does not give the impression that it supports the validity of Memoranda of Understanding of the kind tendered in evidence before the trial judge.

 For the reasons given, the appeal will be dismissed.
-Costs s follow the result of the athe appeal.
+Costs should follow the result of the appeal.
 The Appellant is ordered to pay the Respondent’s costs of the appeal.

 Justice von Doussa